oanguenot/webrtc-experiments/documentation/Selecting devices.md

 From my perspective, "default" means the internals or "built-in" devices.
 I would like to identify the internals from the plugged-in devices.
 But this is not how it was implemented.
 You have a list of devices without any possibilities to differentiate internals from plugged-in devices.
 Consequently, the application can't help the user for that.
 This is the responsability of the user to identify correctly the devices he wants to use based on the label displayed.
 Hope this is enough!

-_Recommendation_: Be careful when trying to _deduce_ the default devices from the label.
+> Be careful when trying to _deduce_ the default devices from the label.
 Labels are not consistent between browsers.
 You could have _By default Internal Microphone (built-in)_ on Chrome and _Internal Microphone_ on Firefox and Safari.

 ## Detecting new devices